Thiago Almada: Signing and 2022 season

 On 4 December 2021, Vélez Sarsfield announced that it had reached an agreement with Major League Soccer club Atlanta United for the pre-transfer of Almada in February 2022.
 The transfer, reportedly worth a league-record $16 million, was officially announced by Atlanta on 9 February 2022.
-Almada was unveiled in the club's kit the next day in a welcome ceremony that was held virtually due to the ongoing COVID-19 pandemic.
+Almada was unveiled in the club's kit the next day in a welcome ceremony held virtually due to the COVID-19 pandemic.
 His signing was met with scrutiny by Atlanta fans due to the use of a racially insensitive gesture with his eyes during a recent goal celebration; Almada apologized shortly after being asked about the situation.

-On 14 February, Almada made his official debut for Atlanta wearing the number 8 against C.D.
-Guadalajara during the team's pre-season tour of Mexico.
+On 14 February, Almada made his official debut for Atlanta wearing number eight against C.D.
+Guadalajara during the team's preseason tour of Mexico.
 Atlanta would end up losing the match 3–0.
 He made his MLS debut against expansion team Charlotte FC on 15 March as a substitute in Atlanta's 2–1 win.
 Almada scored his first goal for the club in a 3–3 draw with CF Montréal four days later.
-The goal would end up winning the MLS Goal of the Week contest for Matchday 4.
+The goal won MLS Goal of the Week for Matchday 4.

-On November, he was awarded 2022 MLS Newcomer of the Year after being chosen in the MLS Team of the Week five times, including back-to-back on September 12 and 15, becoming the second Atlanta United player ever to earn that prize.
+On November, he was awarded 2022 MLS Newcomer of the Year after being chosen in the MLS Team of the Week five times, including back to back on 12 and 15 September, the second Atlanta United player ever to earn that prize.